Justin Fields Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Season Stats

-- He's also contributed in the ground game, with 420 rushing yards (28.0 ypg) on 72 carries with two rushing touchdowns.
+- He's also chipped in on the ground, with 420 rushing yards (28.0 ypg) on 72 carries with two rushing touchdowns.

 - The Bears have run 52.0% passing plays and 48.0% rushing plays this season.
 They rank 28th in the NFL in scoring.